Skip to content

 Response 200:

-created: true if the user was newly registered, false if the call updated an existing user.
+created: true if the agent was newly registered, false if the call updated an existing agent.

 Errors: